lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 The structure of the key value layout as JSON allows interfaces to auto decode these key values as they will know how to decode them.

-## Example
+## Implementation

+Below is an example of an ERC725Y JSON Schema containing 3 x ERC725Y keys.

-To allow interfaces to auto decode an ERC725Y key value store using the ERC725Y JSON Schema:
+Using such schema allows interfaces to auto decode and interpret the values retrieved from the ERC725Y key-value store.

 ```json
 [